arcus-azure/arcus.observability/docs/preview/02-Features/sinks/azure-application-insights.md

 The Azure Application Insights sink is an extension of the [official Application Insights sink](https://www.nuget.org/packages/Serilog.Sinks.ApplicationInsights/) that allows you to not only emit traces or events, but the whole Application Insights suite of telemetry types - Traces, Dependencies, Events, Requests & Metrics.

-You can easily configure the sink by providing the Azure Application Insights key or connection string:
+You can easily configure the sink by providing the Azure Application Insights connection string or instrumentation key, but the connection string is prefered.

 ```csharp
 using Serilog;